-(B) Upon receipt of the proceeds of the sale of the Series 2023 Bonds, and after reserving an amount sufficient to pay the Costs of Issuance attributable to such Series 2023 Bonds, the Division shall transfer and apply such proceeds as follows:
+(B) Upon receipt of the proceeds of the sale of the Refunding Bonds, and after reserving an amount sufficient to pay the Costs of Issuance attributable to such Refunding Bonds, the Division shall transfer and apply such proceeds as follows:

-(i) An amount equal to the accrued interest on the Series 2023 Bonds, if any, shall be deposited into the Interest Account and shall be used only for the purpose of paying the interest which shall thereafter become due on the Series 2023 Bonds.

-(ii) The amount necessary to fund the Debt Service Reserve Requirement, if any, for the Series 2023 Bonds shall be deposited into the Debt Service Reserve Subaccount designated by the Director pursuant to Section 3.02 of this Fifty-ninth Supplemental Resolution.

-(C) All remaining proceeds shall be transferred to the Department for deposit into the Turnpike Series 2023 (to be determined) Construction Account.
-The proceeds of the Series 2023 Bonds deposited into the Turnpike Series (to be determined) Construction Account shall be used for costs of acquisition or construction of the 2023 Turnpike Project.
-The proceeds of the Series 2023 Bonds deposited into the Turnpike Series 2023 (to be determined) Construction Account may also be used to finance all or a portion of any Turnpike Improvement or any extension to the Turnpike System, as approved by the Florida Legislature in accordance with Section 338.2275(1), Florida Statutes.

-(D) The proceeds derived from the sale of the Series 2023 Bonds shall be applied and disbursed pursuant to the provisions of the Act, the Authorizing Resolution, and this Fifty-ninth Supplemental Resolution.
-The Registered Owners of the Series 2023 Bonds shall not have any responsibility whatsoever for the application or use of any of the proceeds derived from the sale of the Series 2023 Bonds, and the rights and remedies of the Registered Owners of the Series 2023 Bonds and their right to payment, pursuant to the Authorizing Resolution as supplemented by this Fifty-ninth Supplemental Resolution, shall not be affected or impaired by the application or use of such proceeds.
-Upon the issuance of the Series 2023 Bonds, all the covenants and agreements between the Board and the Registered Owners of the Series 2023 Bonds contained in the Authorizing Resolution and this Fifty-ninth Supplemental Resolution shall be valid and binding covenants and agreements between the Division and the Registered Owners of the Series 2023 Bonds without regard to the application of the proceeds of the Series 2023 Bonds.
+- (i) An amount equal to the accrued interest on the Refunding Bonds, if any, shall be deposited into the Interest Account and shall be used only for the purpose of paying the interest which shall thereafter become due on the Refunding Bonds. - (ii) The amount necessary to fund the Debt Service Reserve Requirement, if any, for the Refunding Bonds shall be deposited into the Debt Service Reserve Subaccount designated by the Director pursuant to Section 3.02 of this Fifty-eighth Supplemental Resolution. - (C) All remaining proceeds shall be transferred to the Board for deposit into the Escrow Deposit Trust Fund.
+Such amount, together with the income on the investment thereof, and other legally available funds, if required, shall be sufficient to pay when due the entire principal of the Refunded Bonds, together with interest accrued and to accrue thereon to their respective maturity dates or, if called for redemption prior to maturity, such prior redemption dates and redemption premiums, if any, and the expenses and fees listed in the Escrow Deposit Agreement as provided in Section 2.03 of this Fifty-eighth Supplemental Resolution.
+Moneys on deposit in the Escrow Deposit Trust Fund shall be used to purchase Federal Obligations (as defined in the Escrow Deposit Agreement) in accordance with the schedules given in the Escrow Deposit Agreement.
+The maturing Federal Obligations, the earnings thereon, if required, and the cash on deposit in the Escrow Deposit Trust Fund shall be sufficient to accomplish the refunding described above.
+In the alternative, in the discretion of the Director, moneys on deposit in the Escrow Deposit Trust Fund shall be invested in the State Treasury, or in such other legally authorized investments, or held uninvested, until such time as such funds, together with other legally available funds, if necessary, are needed to effect the redemption of the Refunded Bonds. - (D) The proceeds derived from the sale of the Refunding Bonds shall be applied and disbursed pursuant to the provisions of the Act, the Authorizing Resolution, and this Fifty-eighth Supplemental Resolution.
+The Registered Owners of the Refunding Bonds shall not have any responsibility whatsoever for the application or use of any of the proceeds derived from the sale of the Refunding Bonds, and the rights and remedies of the Registered Owners of the Refunding Bonds and their right to payment, pursuant to the Authorizing Resolution as supplemented by this Fifty-eighth Supplemental Resolution, shall not be affected or impaired by the application or use of such proceeds.
+Upon the issuance of the Refunding Bonds, all the covenants and agreements between the Board and the Registered Owners of the Refunding Bonds contained in the Authorizing Resolution and this Fifty-eighth Supplemental Resolution shall be valid and binding covenants and agreements between the Division and the Registered Owners of the Refunding Bonds without regard to the application of the proceeds of the Refunding Bonds.